ruggeri/tech-notes/programming-languages/rust.md

 **This tracks The Rust Programming Language**

+## Installing Rust

 Install rustup.
+I used the shell script from their website (not homebrew).
+Add the rustfmt and rls components.

 Use the VS Code extension.
+(Haven't re-installed this yet).

 You can start new projects with cargo.
 If you install the cargo edit plugin, you can say `cargo add` to add deps.